kralamoure/retroproxy/README.md

 # d1sniffer

 `d1sniffer` is a tool for sniffing packets from a live Dofus 1 server.
-It works by starting a proxy to a Dofus 1 login server for logging every packet between them, so you can analyze them later.
+It works by creating a proxy to a login server, and eventually to a game server, while logging every packet between the proxy and the servers, so you can analyze the packets later.

 If you start the proxy in production mode, it saves the logs in `proxy.log`.
 Also, it can automatically talk to every NPC — while hiding from the client the dialogs caused by this behavior.